 The foundation for stability in the Horn begins with bilateral efforts to solve their differences in the face of mounting political, security and pandemic crisis.
 It is not patriotism not to compromise but is expressed best when the crisis between countries are solved through bilateral negotiations, including compromise.

 Give and take is the essence of diplomacy.
 But leaders need to know what to give and what to take.
 This requires a grasp on history and debate.
-The building blocks for sustainable peace in the region begin with a capacity of each leader to discern the truth and not to mistake information as knowledge.
+The building blocks for sustainable peace in the region begin with the capacity of each leader to discern the truth and not to mistake information as knowledge.
 For the latter, leaders have people who have a sense of history and can see the big picture through the lenses of current affairs.

 The fact that the Horn of Africa is the most militarized region on earth is not a coincidence.
 Let us encourage our leaders to take stock of the situation on the area and trek carefully in this treacherous minefield: what the Horn has become.